connexcs/docs/docs/customer/auth.md

         + **Disabled**: No pings are sent
         + **Enabled**: Send UDP ping every 60 seconds, helping to keep some longer calls (1800 or 3600 seconds) up.
         + **Enabled (Timeout)**: Send UDP ping every 60 seconds and disconnect if the pings aren't returned.
-    + **Retain DID**: When Enabled, the public number, not the SIP Username, will be sent.
+    + **Retain DID**: When Enabled, this retains the desination number (DID) the call is sent to in the system, rather than the SIP Username.
     + **Smart Extension**: Calls are sent to the Class5, not Classs4 infrastructure.
 This feature is currently in Alpha and is not recommended.

      ![alt text][sip-b]